SmithEcophysLab/ttucc_research_meetings/notes/ttucc_research_meeting_notes_2024.02.15.md

 # TTU Climate Center research meeting notes
 ## February 15, 2024

-## pre-meeting agenda items
+## pre-meeting agenda items and notes
 1. Introductions (10 min)
-	- Nick, John, Kathryn
-	- others: name, department, research interests/expertise
+	- name, department, research interests/expertise
 2. What is the TTU Climate Center?
 (5 min)
 	- center to support climate-related research and outreach
 	- part of the SC_CASC